seprianton/RAM-MASTER/README.md

 | bash file | patch.sh         | 7a4231731982e09d9a703f7357170755 |

 A python utility file that forensically examines Windows memory-dump files - It can pull usernames and password hashs, extract pcap files, MFT executables and much much more.
-Recently added - 12 users can now be displayed at any one time.
+Recently added the function to display 12 systemm users at any one time.

 ## CONSOLE DISPLAY
 ![Screenshot](picture3.png)